 We generate inspired graduates, who are both visually intelligent and acquainted with manufacturing techniques.
 Cutting across a range of interior disciplines, here you’ll gain a great introduction to designing and interiors for a range of environments - from residential and commercial spaces to public realm and even transport.

-Learning within the School of Design + Communication, your studies will place special emphasis on colour, surface, decoration and ambience in a range of interior contexts, both public and private.
+Your studies will place special emphasis on colour, surface, decoration and ambience in a range of interior contexts, both public and private.
 You’ll develop your own distinct taste in style curation, exploring lighting, furnishing, ornaments and textural finishes to make your mood board concepts a reality.

 Through a variety of projects, you'll find your own interior specialism, which could range from hospitality design or styling for editorial to designing yachts or aeroplanes.
 You’ll also develop a keen understanding of consumer trends and learn how to design for different levels of the market, whilst refining your presentation skills.